 The MAP technique reduces the volume of oxygen present within the empty area of the product-containing package.
 It can also keep water vapour from forming.
 Other gases are frequently used to replace the oxygen inside the packaging.

-Active measures can be used to stabilise the controlled atmosphere storage of the gases contained within the package, such as gas flushing, compensated vacuuming, and oxygen absorbers.
+Active measures can stabilise the controlled atmosphere storage of the gases contained within the package, such as gas flushing, compensated vacuuming, and oxygen absorbers.
 This can also be accomplished by using “breathable” shrink wraps or packaging films.

 What are some types of modified atmosphere packaging?

 Gas flushing of packages is one of the most frequent active modified environment packaging solutions for food and beverage goods.
-A gas flush does three things: Oxygen displacement to postpone oxidation, reduced growth of aerobic spoilage organisms, and maintaining packaging conformity by acting as a filler.
+A gas flush does three things: Oxygen displacement to postpone oxidation, reduce the growth of aerobic spoilage organisms, and maintain packaging conformity by acting as a filler.

 A harmless gas (typically nitrogen) is deliberately pushed into the bag before closure to displace ambient oxygen during the gas wash operation.
-This is done to reduce the quantity of oxygen within the packaging, which reduces the rate of spoiling since oxygen is one of the leading destroyers of freshness.
+This is done to reduce the quantity of oxygen within the packaging, reducing the spoiling rate since oxygen is one of the leading destroyers of freshness.
 Nitrogen gas flushing is a MAP option that many businesses include in their packing line.